NeKroFR/AdventOfCode/2024/README.md

 ## Setup

 To set up the problems for the day, I just use my [fetch.sh](https://github.com/NeKroFR/AdventOfCode/blob/main/2024/fetch.sh) script and provide it the day number.

+You need to put your session cookie in the .env file to be able to fetch the input.